 Yes.
-We also meet federal requirements including the Common Core.
+We also meet federal requirements including the Common Core State Standards.
 Our students will take the CMT assessment every year starting in third grade.

 3. Is there a sibling preference in the school placement process?

 Yes.
 Siblings applying together in the current NHPS school placement process must be listed on the same application form in order to receive sibling preference.
-If one sibling is admitted to our school, the other sibling will be given preference for seats available at ECMS.
+If one sibling is admitted to our school, the other sibling will be given preference for seats available.

 Siblings of current students will be given preference in the school placement process as long as enrolled siblings are identified in the application.